Expenses You Can Reduce or Eliminate in Retirement

 4. Food

-You won’t spend money on restaurant or fast food lunches, and you won’t be stopping at those roadside coffee emporiums (you know the ones), and plunking down three bucks or more for a cup of coffee.
-You’ll brew coffee at home, and slap together less expensive lunches.
+You won’t spend money on restaurant or fast-food lunches, and you won’t be stopping at those roadside coffee emporiums (you know the ones), and plunking down four bucks or more for a cup of coffee.
+You’ll brew coffee at home and slap together less expensive lunches.
 Put those extra bucks aside, too.

-I use mine for an occasional splurge when I take my still-working wife out to lunch.
-She gets a treat, the tab doesn’t cost me one extra dime, and I’m taking myself out to lunch, too.
-I also plant a summer garden raising many of the veggies we consume, saving even more.
+I used mine for an occasional splurge taking my still-working wife out to lunch.
+She got a treat, the tab didn’t cost me one extra dime, and I was taking myself out to lunch, too.
+I also planted a summer garden, raising many of the veggies we consume, saving even more.

 5. Home Maintenance